 This drive is fairly easy from greater Los Angeles, and JT is definitely the most accessible National Park from the Southland.
 I remember specificially driving down the 62 and thinking, "this trip has truly begun".
 Sand and stone stretched around in every direction.
 Then the Joshua Trees started to appear.
 Most national parks are designated due to their geological significance.
-Think: Yosemite, Yellowstone, Grand Canyon (we'll get to that one later) but Joshua Tree is distinct in that it is a national park simply due to the abundance of these plants.
-Found nowhere else besides the Mojave Desert.
-That being said, Joshua Tree is a cool spot to explore for reasons besides taking pictures for instagram.
+Think: Yosemite, Yellowstone, Grand Canyon (we'll get to that one later) but Joshua Tree is somewhat distinct in that it is a National Park simply due to the abundance of these plants, more like Redwoods than Badlands, found nowhere else besides the Mojave Desert.
+Spread of the Joshua Tree was a symbiotic relationship between the plants and now extinct Ground Sloths.
+The Trees provided the fruit and the Ground Sloths spread the seeds.
+The Joshua Tree population no longer increases in geographic area, thus, your cool story and national park designation.
+Joshua Tree is a cool spot to explore for reasons besides taking pictures for Instagram.

 Joshua Tree National Park

-Most of the Day was spent exploring different areas of the park, Ryan Mountain is a cool hike to do, easy little hike with some decent elecvation, but nothing too hard.
+Most of the Day was spent exploring different areas of the park, Ryan Mountain is an easy little hike with some decent elevation, but nothing too hard.
 My campsite was a car camp spot at Jumbo Rocks.
 After I setup my tent and had some dinner I was greeted by one of the gnarliest sunsets I've ever seen.
-Red Cotton candy, unreal, will never forget the sunset over those martian looking rocks truly the feeling of being welcomed to another world.
+Red cotton candy, unreal, will never forget the sunset over those martian looking rocks truly the feeling of being welcomed to another world.